Skip to contents

 string specifying transmission function: "standard", "freqdep_f" or "freqdep_k" for frequency dependent complex contagion.
 Defaults to "standard".

-Parameters for which to estimate varying effects by individuals.
+Vector of parameter names (string) for which to estimate varying effects.
 Default is no varying effects.

 gq